Analysis of a Finite State Many Player Game Using its Master Equation: The -player game and the MFG

-\end{assumption} This condition follows easily if for example the running cost can be expressed as $f(x,\eta,a)=f_1(x,a)+f_2(x,\eta)$ for some functions $f_1$ and $f_2$, in which case, $a^*$ is independent of $\eta$, see also Example \ref{exmaple1300} below.
-The optimal control in this case $a^*(x,\eta,\Delta_x U(t,\cdot,\eta)$ depends on the empirical measure only through the function $U$.
+\end{assumption} The bound for the first part on the left-hand side of the above follows easily if for example the running cost can be expressed as $f(x,\eta,a)=f_1(x,a)+f_2(x,\eta)$ for some functions $f_1$ and $f_2$, in which case $a^*$ is independent of $\eta$.
+The optimal control in this case, $a^*(x,\eta,\Delta_x U(t,\cdot,\eta))$ depends on the empirical measure only through the function $U$.
+A sufficient condition for bounding the second term by the right-hand side (r.h.s.) is given by in Assumption \ref{assumption1300}.5, for more details see its proceding paragraph.